bogatinovskijasmin/Papers-From-Scratch/README.md

 # Papers From Scratch

-It contains dozens of my own implementations of dozens of papers.
+It contains dozens of most important paper implementation of the course of the past two decades.
 Note that for the implementation the models the existing models from **torch.nn** are not used.
 This is a useful resource for anyone interested in learning the internals of the covered models and techniques.
 The papers are organized based on the topic they cover.
 The main motivation for this project is to practice some of the concepts that shape the field of predominantly Deep Learning.
 Currently, the groups of papers are the following: